-- 1. In grafted bone, the surface complexity (i.e., BS/BV) and Tb.Th were higher, and the connectivity of trabeculae (i.e., Tb.Pf) was lower than in native bone. - 2.
-No significant correlations with regard to BMD and trabecular structures were evident between the native and grafted bone.
+- 1. In grafted bone, the surface complexity and thickness (i.e., BS/BV and Tb.Th) of trabeculae were higher and the connectivity and spacing between individual trabecular bon (i.e., Tb.Pf and Tb.Sp) was lower than in native bone. - 2.
+No significant correlations with regard to BMD and the trabecular structures were evident between the native and grafted bone.
 The clinical implication of this result may be that the condition of native bone in the atrophic maxilla would not influence the condition of its adjacent grafted bone if patients with poor maxillary bone quality need sinus augmentation prior to dental implant placement. - 3.
 A positive correlation between BMD and BV/TV was found in grafted bone.
-An explanation for this relationship may be changes in the quantity and connectivity of the trabeculae.
+An explanation for this relationship may be changes in the quantity of the trabeculae.

-Acknowledgement

-This research was supported by National Science Council (NSC
+Acknowledgement: This research was supported by National Science Council (NSC 98-2320-B-039-005-MY3), Taiwan.

-98-2320-B-039-005-MY3), Taiwan.